tangentyh/notes-of-tan/javaNotes.md

    - `this`
      - field variable shadowing -- `this.` is optional, local variables can shadow instance fields
      - implicit parameter -- implicit parameter `this` does not appear in the method declaration
+       - can be explicitly declared as the first parameter, usually for annotations
      - as constructor -- the form `this(...)`, constructor call must be the first statement in a constructor
    - initialization
      - implicit field initialization -- fields automatically set to a default zero